 On January 2, 2002, we purchased a 4.651% interest in Piedmont from The Coca-Cola Company, increasing our ownership in Piedmont to 54.651%.
 As a result of the purchase, the results of operations, financial position and cash flows of Piedmont are being presented on a consolidated basis for fiscal year 2002 and future years.
-The following management's discussion and analysis for the first nine months of 2002 as compared to the first nine months of 2001 is based on the unaudited consolidated results for the first nine months of 2002 compared to the proforma consolidated results for Piedmont and us for the same period in the prior year as if the additional purchase had occurred at the beginning of 2001.
+The following management's discussion and analysis for the first nine months of 2002 as compared to the first nine months of 2001 is based on the unaudited consolidated results for the first nine months of 2002 compared to the pro forma consolidated results for Piedmont and us for the same period in the prior year as if the additional purchase had occurred at the beginning of 2001.
 See "Selected Unaudited Pro Forma Financial Information" included in this prospectus supplement.
 In addition, effective as of January 1, 2002, we adopted Emerging Issues Task Force No. 01-09 "Accounting for Consideration Given by a Vendor to a Customer or Reseller of the Vendor's Products" ("EITF No. 01-09").
 EITF No. 01-09 requires certain expenses previously classified as selling, general and administrative expenses to be reclassified as deductions from net sales.
-The following management's discussion and analysis for the first nine months of 2002 as compared to the first nine months of 2001 is based on the unaudited results for the first nine months of 2001 as if EITF No. 01-09 had been adopted at the beginning of the 2001 fiscal year.
+The following management's discussion and analysis for the first nine months of 2001 as if EITF No. 01-09 had been adopted at the beginning of the 2001 fiscal year.